Concepts

 Templates and Stubs

-Defining processes and running them
+Defining processes and executing them

 Stubber separates the definition of a process from the execution of a process.

-Think of it as a template for the stubs that will be created from it.
+A template is where the process is defined in Stubber.
+Think of it as a blueprint for the process and a template for the stubs that will be created from it.
+A template is the defining structure.

 A stub is where the process is executed and run.
+It represents a unique, working instance of a template, allowing the process to be carried out based on predefined actions.

 Conceptual